Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Preliminary Related Work

 Event sequence modelling has been widely applied to predictive tasks.
 For instance, in the automotive domain, Diagnostic Trouble Codes (DTCs) \cite{pdm_dtc_feature_extraction} are logged asynchronously over time and used to infer failures or error patterns \cite{math2024harnessingeventsensorydata}.
 In healthcare, electronic health records encode temporal sequences of symptoms to perform predictive tasks \cite{MedBERT, pmlr-v219-labach23a, bihealth}.
 A common modelling strategy \cite{crf, cmm} separates such event types \(\mathbb{X}\) from labels \(\mathbb{Y}\).

 Transformers \cite{tf, gpt, touvron2023llamaopenefficientfoundation} have emerged as the dominant architecture for sequence modelling.
-Recent work leveraged Transformers in high-dimensional event spaces for next-event and label prediction. \citet{math2024harnessingeventsensorydata} proposed a dual Transformer architecture where one model predicts the next event type (DTC), and the other predicts label occurrence (e.g, error pattern).
+Recent work leveraged Transformers in high-dimensional event spaces for next-event and label prediction. \citet{math2024harnessingeventsensorydata} proposed a dual Transformer architecture in which one model predicts the next event type (DTC) and the other predicts label occurrence (e.g., error patterns).
 Through this paper, we repurpose this dual architecture for causal discovery.

 \textbf{Multi-label Causal Discovery} seeks to identify the Markov Boundary (\textbf{MB}) of each label—its minimal set of parents, children, and spouses—such that the label is conditionally independent of all other variables given its \textbf{MB} \cite{optimal_feature_set_cd} (Def. \ref{def:markov_boundary}).